cinchy-co/Documentation/data-syncs/building-data-syncs/columns-and-mappings/calculated-column-examples.md

 ```

 {% hint style="warning" %}
-The CONCAT function supports more than 2 parameters, and any literal values must be enclosed in single quotes (e.g. 'abc')
+The CONCAT function supports more than 2 parameters, and you must enclose any literal values in single quotes ( 'abc')
 {% endhint %}

 ### Example 2: XML

-The values of two columns are concatenating together.&#x20;
+The values of two columns are concatenating together.

 <figure><img src="../../../.gitbook/assets/image (267).png" alt=""><figcaption></figcaption></figure>

-XML equivalent of the above example:
+#### XML equivalent

 ```xml
 <Parameters>